Skip to main content

 The Regulation provides for fourteen forms.

-Completed forms should be sent to the relevant competent authority in a manner required by the authority.
-More information on the contact details for competent authorities, relevant national legislature etc. can be found in the European Judicial Atlas section.
-This page includes a search tool to find the competent authorities to which to send completed forms.
+• Member States notifications including contact details for competent authorities, relevant national legislature etc. can be found in the European Judicial Atlas section.
+This page includes a search tool to find the competent authorities to which to send completed forms;